|Nutrition Facts (per serving)|

 What do Italy, Germany, and Japan have in common?
 They all serve a family favorite: crispy, breadcrumb-coated, fried pork cutlets.
 In Italy, it's called Milanese and is made with chicken, pork, or veal.
-Germans call is schnitzel.
-In Japan, it’s called katsu, which roughly translates to cutlet.
-Unlike other cutlets coated with fine-textured breadcrumbs, katsu is prepared with panko, a coarser textured crumb, resulting in maximum crispiness.
+Germans call it schnitzel.
+In Japan, it’s called katsu, which roughly translates to "cutlet."
+Unlike other cutlets coated with fine-textured breadcrumbs, katsu is prepared with Panko, a coarser textured crumb, resulting in maximum crispiness.

-Tonkatsu sauce is super easy to make at home, especially if you can't find the popular store brand Bull-Dog sauce at your local supermarket.
-Tonkatsu sauce is labeled as a fruit and vegetable sauce, but all you need are four basic pantry ingredients.
+Tonkatsu sauce is super easy to make at home, especially if you can't find the popular Bull-Dog brand at your local supermarket.
+All you need are four basic pantry ingredients—ketchup, Worcestershire sauce, soy sauce, and Dijon mustard.
 Another bonus: no cooking is required to make this recipe.
-All you need is ketchup, Worcestershire sauce, soy sauce, and Dijon mustard.

 Making tonkatsu sauce at home also means you can customize it to fit your dietary needs.